PROGRAMME SYLLABUS Preliminary, not confirmed

 Period 1 Period 2 Period 3 Period 4

-Creative Coding 1, 7.5 credits Custom Project Management 2, 7.5 credits Final Project Work in Informatics, 15 credits
+Custom Project Management 1, 7.5 credits Trends in Informatics 1, 7.5 credits Final Project Work in Informatics, 15 credits

 1 Elective block 1